 [Agrecanopatías: Reporte de Displasia Espóndiloepifisiaria tipo Kimberley (SEDK) en una familia, producida por variante probablemente patogénica del gen ACAN no descrita previamente]

-1. INDICASAT Institute (Institute of Advanced Scientific Research and High Technology Services), Panama, Republic of Panama; Hospital Pacifica Salud, Panama, Republic of Panama; Institute of Medical Genetics and Genomics, Caja de Seguro Social, Panama, Republic of Panama; 2.
-Villegas Díaz Pediatric Clinic, Panama, Rep. of Panama.
+1. INDICASAT Institute (Institute of Advanced Scientific Research and High Technology Services), Panama, Republic of Panama; 2.
+Hospital Pacifica Salud, Panama, Republic of Panama; 3.
+Institute of Medical Genetics and Genomics, Caja de Seguro Social, Panama, Republic of Panama; 4.
+Villegas Díaz Pediatric Clinic, Panama, Rep of Panama;

 Published: 2024-04-30